 If none of the above methods work for you, you may have malware hiding in your system.
 For this, you have to scan your system with a good antimalware program – as well as AdwCleaner.

-Malware or viruses generally enters our system when we visit a malicious website or download any file or browser extension from an untrusted website.
-You should be careful while surfing the internet.
-Always install a good antivirus in your system.
+Malware or viruses generally enter our system when we visit a malicious website or download any file or browser extension from an untrusted website.
+You should be careful while surfing the internet and always install a good antivirus on your system.

-We hope, this article helped you solve the problem.
+We hope this article has helped you solve the problem.

 You may also like to read: How to fix file download errors on Google Chrome.